Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Tractable classes that generalise acyclicity

 Consider the patterns shown in Figure~\ref{fig:new}.
 By Theorem~\ref{thm:pivotSPtractable}, $J$ is sub-pattern tractable and hence also topological-minor tractable, by Lemma~\ref{lem:sp}.
 However, the remaining patterns, $K$ and $L$ are more interesting. \begin{theorem} The pattern $K$, shown in Figure~\ref{fig:new}, is sub-pattern $\NP$-complete but topological-minor tractable. \end{theorem} \begin{proof} By Theorem~\ref{thm:pivotSPtractable}, $K$ is sub-pattern $\NP$-complete.

+To show that $K$ is topological-minor tractable, consider an instance $I$ in which the pattern $K$ does not occur as a topological minor.
+If the pattern $J$ from Figure~\ref{fig:new} does not occur as a sub-pattern in $\PI{I}$ then we are done since, as noted above, \ForbSP{J} is tractable and thus $I$ can be solved in polynomial time.

+On the other hand, if $J$ does occur as a sub-pattern in $\PI{I}$, then we will build a special tree decomposition $T$ of the constraint graph of $I$, where each node of $T$ is a subset of the vertices of the constraint graph of $I$, and all non-leaf nodes of $T$ have size 1.

-Now consider an instance $I$ in which the pattern $K$ does not occur as a topological minor, and let $G_I$ be the constraint graph of $I$.
-Suppose the pattern $J$, shown in Figure~\ref{fig:new}, occurs as a sub-pattern on the triple of variables $(x,y,z)$ in $I$, with $y$ being the variable at which the two negative edges meet.
+In more detail, let $G_I$ be the constraint graph of $I$.
+Suppose the pattern $J$, shown in Figure~\ref{fig:new}, occurs as a sub-pattern in $\PI{I}$ on the three parts corresponding to the triple of variables $(x,y,z)$ in $I$, with $y$ being the variable at which the two negative edges meet.
 Since $K$ does not occur as a topological minor in $I$, it follows that there is no path from $x$ to $z$ in $G_I$ that does not pass through $y$.
-We can therefore find a tree-decomposition of $G_I$ into components in which $J$ does not occur as a sub-pattern, where these components overlap only at such variables $y$, which we can call articulation variables.
+Hence $y$ is an articulation point of $G_I$.

+Let $C_1,\ldots,C_k$ be the components of $G_I\setminus\{y\}$, and denote by $I_{C_i}$ the sub-instance of $I$ on the variables of $C_i \cup \{y\}$.
+We form a tree decomposition of $G_I$ as follows: the root of $T$ is the subset containing just the variable $y$ and has $k$ children.
+If the pattern $J$ does not occur as a sub-pattern in $C_i \cup \{y\}$, then the $i$-th child of the root is a leaf node corresponding to the sub-instance $I_{C_i}$.
+Otherwise, if the pattern $J$ does occur as a sub-pattern in $C_i \cup \{y\}$, then we proceed in the same fashion and decompose $C_i$ into a sub-tree rooted at the $i$-th child.

-Since \ForbSP{J} is tractable, as noted above, any subinstance corresponding to a leaf component can be solved in polynomial time for each possible assignment to the unique articulation variable which joins it to its parent component in the tree-decomposition.
-This leads to the elimination of the leaf component and possible elimination of some values in the domain of this articulation variable.
-The original instance $I$ can be solved in polynomial time by repeatedly solving and eliminating sub-instances corresponding to leaf components in this way. \end{proof} We will show in Theorem~\ref{thm:line} below that the pattern $L$ shown in Figure~\ref{fig:new} is also topological-minor tractable.
+Since \ForbSP{J} is tractable, any sub-instance corresponding to a leaf of this tree decomposition can be solved in polynomial time for each possible assignment to its unique articulation variable which joins it to its parent node in the tree-decomposition.
+Hence in polynomial time we can solve this sub-instance, eliminate the corresponding leaf, and possibly eliminate some values in the domain of this articulation variable.
+After eliminating all non-trivial leaf nodes in this way, the remaining sub-instance of $G_I$ is tree structured and hence can be solved in polynomial time. \end{proof}

+We will show in Theorem~\ref{thm:line} below that the pattern $L$ shown in Figure~\ref{fig:new} is also topological-minor tractable.
 In order to do so, we will extend the proof technique used in Theorem~\ref{thm:KisTMtractable} to a \emph{generic scheme} for proving topological-minor tractability of patterns.

+To develop our generic scheme we need some standard results from graph theory.
+If $S$ is a set of vertices of a graph $G$, we write $G[S]$ for the induced graph on $S$.